 "Education is the the key to unlock the golden door to freedom."
 George Washington Carver, homesteader and scientist.

-Homestead National Monument of America uses the Education Building to provide modern Americans the opportunity to meet their quest for further knowledge about homesteading through Hands-on arts and crafts demonstrations, real life science experiences, and distance learning.
+Homestead National Monument of America uses the Education Center to provide today's visitors the opportunity to meet their quest for further knowledge about homesteading through Hands-on arts and crafts or living history demonstrations, real life science experiences, and distance learning.
+The Education Center also hosts many temporary exhibits and special programs.
 Talk to the Ranger in the Education Building [or at the Heritage Center] about these opportunities.

 Did You Know?